 Terri has received numerous grants and awards, including a Center for Chemical Evolution project grant, Art on the Beltline project grant, Hambidge Center Residency Fellowship, and an Atlanta Office of Cultural Affairs collaborative artist grant.
 She has been featured in a variety of publications including Studio Visit Magazine, New American Paintings, and FORM: Artistic Independence.
-Her work is in many collections around the world, including the Museum of Contemporary Art of Georgia, Fulton County Arts Council, Fidelity Investments, UPS, Four Seasons Hotel, Conrad Hilton, Ritz Carlton, JW Marriott, and ANA Okayama Hotel.
+Her work is in many collections around the world, including the Museum of Contemporary Art of Georgia, Fulton County Arts Council, Fidelity Investments (Boston), UPS (Atlanta), Four Seasons Hotel (Marrakech, Morocco), Conrad Hilton (Hong Kong), JW Marriott (Ankara, Turkey), and ANA Okayama Hotel (Okayama, Japan).
 Terri is represented in Atlanta by Mason Murer Fine Art.

 Click here to view Resume PDF file